lit-alan/SD3-Applications-Programming/README.md

 Students who fail this module will be required to sit a repeat CA examination in the Autumn.

-Tis is an update 1
+This is an update 1

-Tis is an update 2